mui/material-ui/docs/src/pages/components/autocomplete/autocomplete.md

 Set `freeSolo` to true so the textbox can contain any arbitrary value.
 The prop is designed to cover the primary use case of a search box with suggestions, e.g. Google search.

-However, if you intend to use it for a [combo box](#combo-box) like experience (an enhanced version of a select element) we recommend setting `selectOnFocus`.
+However, if you intend to use it for a [combo box](#combo-box) like experience (an enhanced version of a select element) we recommend setting `selectOnFocus` (it helps the user clearning the selected value).

 {{"demo": "pages/components/autocomplete/FreeSolo.js"}}

+### Helper message

+Sometimes you want to make explicit to the user that he/she can add whatever value he/she wants.
+The following demo adds a last option: `Add "YOUR SEARCH"`.

+{{"demo": "pages/components/autocomplete/FreeSoloCreateOption.js"}}

+You could also display a dialog when the user wants to add a new value.

+{{"demo": "pages/components/autocomplete/FreeSoloCreateOptionDialog.js"}}

 ## Grouped